Chappe (crater)

-Chappe is a lunar impact crater that lies along the southwestern limb of the Moon.
-It is nearly attached to the northern limb of the walled plain Hausen, and an equal distance from the crater Pilâtre.
+Chappe is a degraded lunar impact crater that lies along the southwestern limb of the Moon.
+It is nearly attached to the northern limb of the walled plain designated Hausen, and an equal distance from the crater Pilâtre to the northeast.
 To the north-northwest is Blanchard.
+Chappe lies to the south of the Mendel-Rydberg Basin, a 630 km wide impact basin of Nectarian age.

 This crater lies along the outer rampart of the much larger Hausen, and is surrounded by uneven, hummocky terrain.
-The rim is roughly circular, with a small crater lying along the eastern edge.
+The rim is roughly circular, with a small crater lying along the eastern edge – this feature includes a permanently shadowed region.
 The inner walls and interior floor are uneven, particularly in the western half.

-This crater was originally designated Hausen A before being assigned its current name by the IAU in 1994.

-Chappe lies to the south of the Mendel-Rydberg Basin, a 630 km wide impact basin of Nectarian age.
+Originally designated Hausen A, this crater is named after French astronomer J.-B. Chappe d'Auteroche (1728-1769).
+He is best known for his observations of the transits of Venus in 1761 and 1769.
+Its designation was officially adopted by the International Astronomical Union in 1994.